Alternative Dispute Resolution (ADR)

 The purpose of EU legislation on ADR is to facilitate the out-of-court resolution of consumer disputes.
 This will enable consumers to submit their complaints, on a voluntary basis, to entities offering independent, impartial, transparent, effective, fast and fair dispute resolution procedures, without prejudice to legal action.

-Conciliation is similar to mediation in that it is an advisory and confidential structured process in which an independent third party, called the conciliator, actively assists the parties in their attempt to reach, on a voluntary basis, a mutually acceptable agreement to resolve their dispute.
+- Conciliation: similar to mediation, it is an advisory and confidential structured process in which an independent third party, called the conciliator, actively assists the parties in their attempt to reach, on a voluntary basis, a mutually acceptable agreement to resolve their dispute.
 A conciliator may, at any stage in the conciliation process, make a proposal to the parties to resolve the dispute, but he or she is not empowered to impose such a proposal on the parties.

 The ADR Directive 2013/11/EU aims to ensure that consumers have access to ADR for resolving their contractual disputes with traders established in the European Union.
 Disputes covered by the Directive (only disputes regarding health and public providers of further or higher education are excluded) extend to online and offline transactions, irrespective of whether the trader is established in the consumer’s Member State or in another Member State.
 Each Member State is required to list all the ADR entities that meet the mandatory quality requirements set out in the Directive.